god-s-perfect-idiot/Random-tests/api.md

 Editing the user script can be achieved by using the script editor page.
 Only the logic part of the script is editable while suffix and prefix will be read only.

 > **NOTE** Additional configuration of references and params are required in some cases, which can be overridden in runtime.
+> **NOTE** On script errors, snapshots of all valid open pages are saved.
+If none were to be found, it's likely that the pages never had any context in the first place.

 ### Script Objects